Picovoice/wake-word-benchmark/README.md

 # Metric

-We measure the performance of the wake-word engines using false alarm per hour and miss detection rates.
+We measure the accuracy of the wake-word engines using false alarm per hour and miss detection rates.
 The false alarm per hour is measured as a number of false positives in an hour.
 Miss detection is measured as the percentage of wake-word utterances an engine rejects incorrectly.
 Using these definitions we compare the engines for a given false alarm, and therefore the engine with a smaller miss detection rate has a better performance.

+Two runtime metrics are measured, real time factor and memory.
+Real time factor is the ratio of duration of input audio data to processing time.
+It can be thought of as inverse CPU usage.
+Engine with higher real time factor is more computationally efficient (faster).

 # Usage